Rishabh-Baloni/youtube-downloader-pro/README.md

 ## 📜 License

-MIT License - see LICENSE file for details
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/Rishabh-Baloni/youtube-downloader-pro/blob/main/LICENSE) file for details.

 ## ⚠️ Disclaimer